BrightspaceUI/core/components/button/README.md

 ## Subtle Button [d2l-button-subtle]

-The `d2l-button-subtle` element can be used just like the native `button`, but for advanced or de-emphasized actions.
+Use subtle buttons for secondary, advanced, or de-emphasized actions that should not compete with primary tasks.

 ### Best Practices